sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] business permit at municipio
 - [ ] purchase a fan for the front room, from Todo a Dollar, like the one in my room which can be disassembled for cleaning

-### October expenses pending
-- pay Saul for dishwasher box work; need to find out how much this is going to be
-- business cards, two more boxes
-- 3 layer contracts
-- Fulo for the repair of the shower in Susan's bathroom; need to find out how much this is going to be
-- insure the rental fleet $5500 more or less; see if I can pay 6 months at a time and also what it would cost per month

 ### Coming soon tasks
 Because I cannot keep such a huge daily list, it is becoming unmanageable.
 Also for the tasks that are pending, but I don't know when they are happening.
 This list should be reviewed whenever I meet with Danny, in case there are things she should follow up on.
 These are also weekend tasks more than weekday tasks, at least for the tasks that I need to do.